davidpham87/snf_reseach/DataProcessing.md

 ## Aggregate for maps

 These aggregations will be used to perform spatial analysis.
+Further, we also count the number of project in a country for a given moment in time (e.g. the number of projects in the USA in February 2001).

 ```r